PatrickChodowski/game_opengl/README.md

 ## todo list:

-### Entities -> rework.
-Need to able to easily put a Logo inside the game.
-Currently a massive amount of work just to put a single entity in new place
-# lets do entity 2.0

 ### Animations -> make sure the looped animations are looped (checking if next anim id is the same as current one? skip first frame if so?)
 ### Zooming in -> analyse how to zoom in on specific point
 ### Active/Bind textures should have the same slot as in the sampler (it can come back later)
 ### Collision box currently has the size of the texture which is not good as its too big -> invisible walls.
 Use hook position of the frame?

-### Models
-- one more, new way of handling textures, frames and animations -> this will be renamed to models.
-Based on the files provided in ./models folder

-Data file will have name format of {model_id}_{model_name}.json

-Spritesheet will have name format of {model_id}_{model_name}___spritesheet.png

 ### Map generation